Nevenall/foundry-advanced-layer-controls/devlog.md

 not super easy. the alternative would be to have the advanced dialog button in the scene controls, but that seems kinda dull.

+## 12.27.2020, danb

+got the basics of the layers sidebar working.
+We can adjust opacity for every layer dynamically.
+There's still things we might want, like specificly door controls vs. all control layer stuff.

+question - is there a diff between visible and renderable? they are diff properties.
+Wonder how they affect things?

+big todos:

+- ☐ support propegating changes to all clients
+  - need to add conditional to every possible change we can make
+  - and create a state adjuster class on the client side to interpret every change we can make
+  - be cool if we could use the same state adjuster for both?
+Reducer? we can give it the appropriate action to take, ie, BackgroundLayer set opacity to .5, then is could conditionally propegate changes.
+Poor man's flux.
+- ☐ need on/off toggle for layers sidebar
+- ☐ need to store the state as we make changes
+  - our state store reducer could help there too
+  - also need the ability to restore state to default
+  - currently the state is global to the app, does it make more sense for these settings to be scoped to the scene?
+- ☐ need a reset button for when you want to go back to default
+- ☐ support reordering layers
+- ☐ icons for each layer in sidebar
+- ☐ GM only layer
+  - you can move any canvas item here and only gms can see them
+  - you can also switch to gm layer mode and anything you create will be placed there instead.